 (Refer to Developer Notes for more, but less relevant info.) :)

 v0.1: Initial Release.
 About 450 or so actual renders, not including random images used for image buttons, menus, etc. Probably should've compressed everything prior to uploading, will be done for the next release.

-Today, 15:10 the english version of the We Were Just Kids game has been updated.
+5-03-2023 the russian and english version of the We Were Just Kids game has been updated.